dashframework/dashing/README.md

 ## Getting Started

-### Working with the SASS
+### Working with SASS

 #### 1. Include Normalize

-In your main application sass file first include normalize.
-We include a version of normalize that we keep up to date with or you can include Normalize directly.
+Include normalize first in your main application Sass file.
+We provide a version of normalize that we keep updated, or you may include normalize directly.

 ```scss
 @import "/bower_components/dashing/sass/vendor/normalize";
 ```

-You could optionally use the normalize project directly
+> Note: You could optionally use the normalize project directly

 #### 2. Include Base

+Base files include variables, mixins, extendables, utilities and the dashing color scale.

 ```scss
 @import "/bower_components/dashing/sass/base/base";
 ```

-#### 3. Optionally include an overrides file to customize the default variables
+#### 3. Optional – Include an overrides file to customize the default variables

 ```scss
 @import "overrides";
 ```
-This is a custom file you create and include from your styles directory.
+> Note: This is a custom file that you will need to create and include from your styles directory.

-#### Include Modules
+#### 4. Include Modules

 ```scss
 @import "/bower_components/dashing/sass/modules/modules";
 ```

-### Working with the CSS
+### Working with CSS

 ```html
 <link rel="stylesheet" href="/bower_components/dashing/dashing.css">